TheAIGuy-org/Contento_Ai/README.md

 # Nexus Prime: Apex-Impact Architecture

 ## Overview
-Nexus Prime is a state-of-the-art content generation system using LangGraph and AI agents to produce "BADASS" viral content.
+Contento AIis a state-of-the-art content generation system using LangGraph and AI agents to produce "BADASS" viral content.
 It implements a cyclic state machine with 6 specialized neural nodes.

 ## Architecture